naturae-syria/Accounting/README.md

 For production deployments the application can be managed using **PM2**.
 After running `setup-pm2.sh` an `ecosystem.config.js` file is generated and the app is registered with the name `accounting-system`.
 The `setup-all.sh` script also installs a helper command named `NexAccount` in `/usr/local/bin` to make management easier.
+This command runs from `/var/www/accounting-system`, so you can invoke `NexAccount` anywhere on the system.

 - **Start** the application